 - What happens if you need money in an emergency?

-Five years is a long time to tuck your money away at a 2.35% APY and a lot can happen in that time.
-For example, just in the last few years I’ve bought a house, got married, had two children etc. Each of those times, I had liquid assets to assist in paying for all of it.
+Five years is a long time to tuck your money away at a 4.35% APY and a lot can happen in that time.
+For example, in the last ten years, I’ve bought a house, got married, had two children, got divorced, etc. Each of those times, I had liquid assets to assist in paying for all of it.
 Had I put a lot of money away in a 5-year CD, I’m not sure I could have navigated those expenses.

 It’s rare for a CD rate to stay static for five years, so I’ve created a little bit of fluctuation.